ajrichards/htsint/docs/database.rst

       ~$ sudo apt-get install postgresql

 Then you need to create a database.
-Here we do this with a database named `hts-integrate`, a user named `dbuser` and a password `somepassword`.
+Here we do this with a database named `htsintegrate`, a user named `dbuser` and a password `somepassword`.
 You should change these parameters to fit your system.

    .. code-block:: bash

       ~$ sudo su - postgres
       ~$ psql -U postgres
       CREATE USER dbuser WITH ENCRYPTED PASSWORD 'somepassword';
-      CREATE DATABASE htsint WITH OWNER dbuser;
+      CREATE DATABASE htsintegrate WITH OWNER dbuser;
       \q

 Visit the `PostgreSQL documentation <http://www.postgresql.org/docs>`_ to learn more.